- Shorter answers are in bold and designed to be memorized

-In spite of our sinful rebellion, we are granted the full rights and privileges of children of God, fellow heirs with Jesus Christ.
-Therefore, our inheritance is eternal, imperishable, and exceedingly valuable (Rom 8:16-17; 1 Pet 1:3-4).
+In spite of our sinful rebellion, we have the full rights and privileges of children of God, fellow heirs with Jesus Christ.
+Therefore, our inheritance is eternal, imperishable, and exceedingly valuable (Rom 8:16-17; 1 Pet 1:3-4; Eph 1:5-6).

 - Should we seek to be justified through good works?
 NCC 33

 No, everything necessary to salvation is found in Christ alone.
 To attempt to earn God’s favor through good works is to deny the sufficiency of Christ’s work of redemption (Gal 2:16, 21; Eph 2:8-9).